Zain-ul-din/lgu-crawler/.github/readme.md

 A Blazingly fast crawler that scraps all data from the LGU timetable website.

-### ✨ What is Special about this project?
+## ✨ What is Special about this project?

 - **Blazingly fast 🔥**

-  It is Capable of retrieving all data in less than a minute, thanks to the `Node Js Cluster` module which allows parallel data fetching by spawning child process(same as OS fork).
+  It is capable of retrieving all data in less than a minute, thanks to the `Node Js Cluster` module which allows parallel data fetching by spawning child process(same as OS fork).

 - **Zero DB Dependencies 🧠**